 CEOS has positions on both the GEO Programme Board and Executive Committee.
 Rotation means that Osamu Ochiai (JAXA) will end his Programme Board Co-Chair role soon; ESA and USA will remain.
 MEXT/JAXA may reapply to be represented on the Programme Board.

 It was agreed that it is essential for CEOS to remain on the GEO Programme Board and should renominate.
 CSIRO/GA is happy to volunteer Andreia Siqueira (GA, SIT Vice Chair Team) as the Principal with Jonathon Ross (GA, SIT Vice Chair Team) as the alternate (or a CSIRO person).
-If a CEO is identified they could be added as an alternate.
+If a CEO is identified, he/she could be added as an alternate.

 Kerry Sawyer (NOAA, SIT Chair Team) noted there are four Programme Board meetings per year, and attendance is required.